 • “Invasion 101”

 Martian Space Force Commander (Ret.)
 Ekkeron has fond memories of his cadet days, especially the field exercises in the Terran desert.
-But when he takes on a last-minute substitute teaching gig for the Academy he discovers that Things Have Changed.
+But when the asteroid miner agrees to take on a last-minute substitute teaching gig for the Martian Academy and the schedule includes Invasion 101, he discovers that things have changed considerably.

 Buy “Invasion 101” in Space Opera Libretti, edited by Brian McNett and Jennifer Lee Rossman.
 With stories by stories by James Dorr, Harry Turtledove, Bruce Taylor, Larry Hodges, Dawn Vogel and others.
 Available in paperback and ebook editions (2019).